breuleux/ovld/docs/medley.md

 ## Combining inplace

-It is possible to combine mixer classes inplace with `extend` or `+=`.
+It is possible to combine medley classes inplace with `extend` or `+=`.
 Existing instances will gain the new behaviors and the default values of the new fields (the new fields *must* define default values).

 ```python
 # Continuation of the example up top